We may collect a share of sales or other compensation from the links on this page.

 Best for Protection

-The Warrior Alpha One Pro has been made with a single-piece design that provides incredible protection and durability.
-They’ve designed the helmet with a strong plastic shell that can withstand a beating over time.
+The Warrior Alpha One Pro has a single-piece design that provides incredible protection and durability.
+They've designed the helmet with a strong plastic shell that can withstand a beating over time.

-OmniShock technology has been integrated into this helmet which includes special Impax foam materials.
-These materials work effectively to diffuse impact and reduce the chances of serious injury.
+These materials effectively diffuse impact and reduce the chances of serious injury.

-In addition to the durability, the helmet is also lightweight.
-This is excellent for ensuring that you can be mobile and feel comfortable while playing hockey.
+In addition to its durability, the helmet is also lightweight.
+This is excellent for ensuring you can be mobile and comfortable while playing hockey.
 AdaptFit 270 tech has been included in the design of this helmet which contributes to the comfort factor.

-You can easily adjust the fit of the helmet by using the dial that’s provided on the rear.
-We liked how you can be specific about how tight you want the helmet to fit by adjusting the dial.
+You can easily adjust the helmet's fit by using the dial provided on the rear.
+We liked how you could be laser specific about how tight you want the helmet to fit by adjusting the dial.

 Awesome Features